DangerDanny/Test_2020FC/docs/AWIN/README.md

 ### Large or Enterprise Groups

-AW's authentication service, Auth0, provides a number of mechanisms depending on our customer’s requirements.
+AW's authentication service, Auth0, provides a number of mechanisms depending on our customer's requirements.
 Should a customer request to implement the following authentication methods, please reach out to Ken Laio, Rick Little & Dan Bejarano to start this process:

 ### Passwordless